ovitrac/SFPPylite/README.md

 - ✅ Firefox 90+
 - ✅ Chrome / Chromium 89+
-- ✅ Safari Tech Preview (partial support)
+- ✅ Safari  (Mac OS, IOS)
-- ❌ Mobile browsers: not fully supported yet
+- ❓ ❌ Other Mobile browsers: not fully supported (to be tested case-by-case)

 ---